dash-docs/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 {% autocrossref %}

 The `protx<!--noref--> update_registrar` RPC creates and sends a ProUpRegTx to the network.

+*Parameter #1---initial provider registration transaction hash*

+{% itemplate ntpd1 %}
+- n: "`proTxHash`"
+  t: "string (hex)"
+  p: "Required<br>(exactly 1)"
+  d: "The hash of the provider transaction as hex in RPC byte order"
+{% enditemplate %}

+*Parameter #2---operator public key*

+{% itemplate ntpd1 %}
+- n: "`operatorPubKey`"
+  t: "string (hex)"
+  p: "Required<br>(exactly 1)"
+  d: " The operator public key.
+The private key does not have to be known.
+It has to match the private key which is later used when operating the masternode."
+{% enditemplate %}

+*Parameter #3---voting key address*

+{% itemplate ntpd1 %}
+- n: "`votingKeyAddr`"
+  t: "string (hex)"
+  p: "Required<br>(exactly 1)"
+  d: "The voting key address.
+The private key does not have to be known by your wallet.
+It has to match the private key which is later used when voting on proposals.
+If set to '0' or an empty string, the last on-chain voting key of the masternode will be used."
+{% enditemplate %}

+*Parameter #4---operator payout address*

+{% itemplate ntpd1 %}
+- n: "`operatorPayoutAddress`"
+  t: "string (hex)"
+  p: "Optional<br>(0 or 1)"
+  d: "The Dash address to use for masternode reward payments.
+Must match `collateralAddress` of initial ProRegTx.
+If set to '0' or an empty string, the last on-chain payout address of the masternode will be used."
+{% enditemplate %}

+*Result---provider update registrar transaction hash*

+{% itemplate ntpd1 %}
+- n: "`result`"
+  t: "string (hex)"
+  p: "Required<br>(exactly 1)"
+  d: "Provider update registrar transaction (ProUpRegTx) hash"
+{% enditemplate %}

 *Example from Dash Core 0.13.0*